 - 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the Senetas CM7 remote management applications' Management-Access tab.
-See Figure 15 for details. - 7.
-Configure the security policy to enable encrypted tunnels with other CN Series modules.
-In approved mode the connection mode must be set to MAC mode with Line mode either enabled or disabled and Group Auto Discovery must be disabled.
+See Figure 16 for details. - 7.
+The maximum allowed number of encryptors in a multipoint group is 512.
+When operating in multipoint mode (MAC Multicast, VLAN or ISID mode) with Sender ID (SID) enabled the user must set a unique SID between 1 and 512 for each encryptor within the Multipoint group.
+Failure to do so will place the module in non-approved mode. - 8.
+Configure the security policy to enable encrypted tunnels with other CN8000 Series modules.